 Unusual STEM Careers

 - Gameplay Engineer: Gameplay engineers work long and hard to design the software programs for video games.
 Generally, a bachelor’s degree along with a few years of related work experience is necessary to land this type of job.
-Many make well over $100K annually.

 - Certified Ethical Hacker: Your job is to hack a company’s network to find where it’s vulnerable so it can be reinforced, keeping non-ethical hackers out.
 You need to have a robust understanding of computer science, as well as a certification or degree in a related field.
 Internet security experience is a must, and you should get your certification as a CEH.
-You can earn anywhere between $24K to over $111K.

 There are so many different STEM careers available beyond what was listed here.
 One thing is certain, STEM fields are among some of the most interesting and lucrative job choices.
 And if you don't want to sign up for a 4 year STEM program, that's ok.
 You can probably find some 2 year STEM training programs at your local trade school or technical college.